 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

-The sale of NPLs and RPLs by Fannie Mae and Freddie Mac (the Enterprises) reduces the number of delinquent loans held in their inventories and transfers credit risk to the private sector.
-The sales help achieve more favorable outcomes for borrowers and local communities.
-Purchasers of Enterprise NPLs and RPLs are subject to requirements published by FHFA, which have been enhanced over time, most recently 2021.
+The sale of NPLs and RPLs by Fannie Mae and Freddie Mac (the Enterprises) reduces the number of delinquent loans held in their inventories and transfers credit and interest rate risk to the private sector.
+Additionally, data provided by NPL buyers’ servicers over time show more favorable outcomes for borrowers than if the NPLs stayed in Enterprise portfolio through resolution.
+Purchasers of Enterprise NPLs and RPLs are subject to requirements published by FHFA, which have been enhanced over time, most recently 2023.

 Links to the most recent NPL and RPL Sales Requirements Fact Sheet and NPL Sales Reports can be found at: